Aperol Spritz

 To make this cocktail, you’ll need the following ingredients:

-Sparkling Wine: This is the base spirit.
-This recipe specifically calls for Prosecco, a sparkling white wine from Italy, so we used La Marca Prosecco for its crisp, refreshing taste and floral notes.
-For a mocktail version of this drink, try Gruvi Non-Alcoholic Prosecco in place of the wine.
+Sparkling Wine: This is a carbonated wine made with white or red grapes.
+This recipe specifically calls for Prosecco, a sparkling white wine made in Italy, so we used Mionetto Prosecco DOC Treviso Brut because it has a crisp and refreshing flavor with notes of peach, apple, and honey.
+For a mocktail version of this drink, try Gruvi Non-Alcoholic Prosecco in place of the sparkling wine.

 Tasting Notes